kennethgrau/CAST_BACKUP/software/UVSensor/README.md

 # CAST Software - UV Sensor

 This contains all the software used on our Capstone Team's UV Sensor.
 When the UV lights reaches a certain threshold on the sensor, the Ardiuno will flash a green light.
-In the scenario where the UV lights has not reached the threshold, the Ardiuno will flash red.
+In the scenario where the UV lights has not reached the threshold, the RGB will stay red.

 ## Data to Support values used in Code